• Level of education

 Low-frequency static and dynamic characteristics

-The aim of this part is to understand the structure of a simplified op amp, to justify the low bandwidth of an aop (compensation) and the Slew Rate.
+The purpose of this section is to understand the simplified structure of an operational amplifier, to justify the low bandwidth of an op-amp (compensation), and to understand the slew rate.

-Pushpull in connection with the power amplifier function, application for µC output.
+Push-pull in connection with the power amplifier function, application for µC output.
+(Amplifier class A AB C not included in the program)

 Read more